LA:RISE - Los Angeles Regional Initiative for Social Enterprise

 So where do they go for that support?

-Likely their first stop is a Workforce Center – part of the local workforce development system that exists to help people get into the workforce.
-If you’ve got a college degree, plenty of in-demand skills, and a robust network, it’s not likely you’ve visited a Workforce Center, but for many people, these centers provide one-stop shopping for job development and job searching.
+Their first stop is likely a workforce development agency (e.g. WorkSource Center, YouthSource Center, America’s Job Center of California, etc.) – part of the local workforce development system that exists to help people get into the workforce.
+If you’ve got a college degree, plenty of in-demand skills, and a robust network, you probably haven’t visited a workforce development agency, but for many people, these centers provide one-stop shopping for job development and job searching.

 What kind of support?
 Exactly the type of support an employment social enterprise provides.